stelace/stelace/README.md

 ## Stelace as-a-service

 The easiest way to deploy and leverage Stelace is with our official [managed infrastructure](https://stelace.com/pricing).
 You can have a fresh platform backend up and running in minutes with high-availability deployment, automatic scaling, built-in test and live environments and admin dashboard.
-SLA and premium support are also available for [Enterprise customers](https://stelace.com/contact).
+SLA, dedicated infrastructure and premium support are also available for [Enterprise customers](https://stelace.com/contact).

 ---